signalfx/integrations/collectd-spark/README.md

 ### DESCRIPTION

-This is the SignalFx Apache Spark plugin. **Note**: we currently only support cluster modes Standalone and Mesos.
+This is the SignalFx Apache Spark plugin.
+Note we currently only support cluster modes Standalone and Mesos.
 Follow these instructions to install the Apache Spark plugin for collectd.

 The [`spark-collectd`](https://github.com/signalfx/collectd-spark) plugin collects metrics from Spark cluster and instances hitting endpoints specified in Spark's Monitoring and Instrumentation documentation under `REST API` and `Metrics`: [`Metrics`](https://spark.apache.org/docs/latest/monitoring.html)